Office Space: Principal photography

 Studio executives who saw the dailies were not happy with the footage that Judge was getting.
-Judge quoted studio executies as stating, "More energy!
+Judge quoted studio executives as stating, "More energy!
 More energy!
 We gotta reshoot it!
 You're failing!
 You're failing!"
 They also asked for Livingston to smile more.
 But at that point, only the early scenes had been filmed; Judge told the studio that happier scenes would come later.
 Livingston says he heard they believed he was on drugs and were considering firing him.

 In addition, Fox did not like the gangsta rap music used in the film.
 Rothman told him he had to take it out, and Judge said after production he would do so if the next focus group also disliked it.
 A young man in that focus group said the fact that the characters worked in an office but listened to gangsta rap was one of the things he liked about the movie, and Rothman relented.

-The scene where Peter, Michael and Samir take their office printer out into a field and batter it to pieces was inspired by Judge's experience with his own printer while writing Beavis and Butt-head Do America.
-He told his cowriter Joe Stillman that he was so frustrated by it that when he was done with the script he planned to take it out into a field and destroy it while videotaping the process.
+The scene where Peter, Michael and Samir take their office printer out into a field and batter it to pieces was inspired by Judge's experience with his own printer while writing Beavis and Butt-Head Do America.
+He told his cowriter Joe Stillman that he was so frustrated by it that when he was done with the script, he planned to take it out into a field and destroy it while videotaping the process.
 Suhrstedt says the whole sequence was largely improvised, but Naidu adds that they were trying to do it in a way that evoked how the Mafia would do it to someone it wanted to punish or kill; Livingston thus played his part like the "don", circling behind Naidu and Herman while they struck the blows with bat, feet and fists.
 Years afterward, Naidu says, he met some actual mafiosi in New York who told him that they were huge fans of the film, and the scene was "authentic".

 McGinley says the film contains many improvised moments.
 "It was like jazz on that set".
 One example he recalled was when Paul Willson as Bob Porter cannot pronounce Samir's last name: "Naga ...
 Naga ... well, not gonna work here anymore anyway."
 Naidu, for his part, improvised the break dancing, which he did with local friends after shooting his scenes during the day.

 The improvisation also helped solve some problems with the script.
 Originally Bolton was to refer to the singer he shared his name with as a "no-singing asshole".
 However, Herman recalled, it was decided that the film could not say that since it would imply he did not sing his own songs, so he came up with "no-talent ass-clown".

+The Alligator Grill, on South Lamar Blvd, Austin, was used for the interior shots of Chotchkies, Joanna's workplace.